eliasbenb/PlexAniBridge/docs/configuration.md

 `str` (Required)

-URL to your Plex server that the PlexAniBridge host can access.
+URL to your Plex server that the AniBridge host can access.

 ---